amoraric/TuringMachine/REPONSES.md

         (2.0, 2.0)**
 3. **(10.0, 20.0)
      (12.0, 22.0)**
-4. C’est fait
+4. Done

 ## Question 4:
 1. **Circle : [(0.0, 0.0), 5.0]
      Circle : [(2.0, 5.0), 5.0]
      Circle : [(2.0, 5.0), 10.0]**
-2. Une seule, a la ligne 46 → *Point p = new Point();*
+2. Only one, at the line 46 → *Point p = new Point();*

 ## Question 5:
 1. **Circle : [(0.0, 0.0), 5.0]
      Circle : [(2.0, 5.0), 5.0]
      Circle : [(0.0, 0.0), 5.0]**
 2.
-    * Une instance pour Point et une autre pour Circle
+    * One instance for Point and another one for Circle
-    * p reference un point et p2 reference le point qui est le centre du cercle
+    * p references a point and p2 references the point at the center of the circle
-    * c’est p qui reference l’attribut centre
+    * p that references the attribute center
 3. **Circle : [(0.0, 0.0), 5.0]
      Circle : [(2.0, 5.0), 5.0]
      Circle : [(0.0, 0.0), 5.0]**